Ugo-Obiako/reading-notes/README.md

 My Code Fellows reading notes

 ## Growth Mindset
-Individuals that do not give up challenges have a growth mindset.
+Individuals that do not give up on challenges have a growth mindset.
 They believe that skills can be developed through hard work, good strategies, and input from others.

 ***Reminders to yourself of how to keep yourself in growth mindset***
 1. _Set realistic goals._